Key takeaways

 Interest rates: What is the Fed projecting and what are markets pricing in?

-Sources: U.S. Bank Asset Management Group Research, Bloomberg; January 31, 2015-February 27, 2026.
+Sources: U.S. Bank Asset Management Group Research, Bloomberg; January 31, 2015 - April 1, 2026.

 What investors should do

 The best response to an uncertain inflation path is to stay focused on what you can control.
 Inflation remains a key driver of interest rates and market volatility, and tariffs and energy shocks can create short-term setbacks even when the longer-term trend is improving.
 A disciplined plan and a broadly diversified portfolio can help investors avoid making lasting decisions based on a single report or a short burst of volatility.
+That approach can keep long-term goals at the center of the plan.

 If inflation continues to cool, especially if shelter inflation keeps easing with a lag, the case for lower rates can strengthen.
-If energy prices rise sharply or tariffs become more inflationary than expected, the timeline can shift.
-Talk with your financial professional about how your portfolio aligns with your goals, time horizon, and comfort with short‑term swings, and discuss whether any adjustments make sense for your situation.
+If energy prices rise sharply or tariffs become more inflationary than expected, that timeline can shift.
+Talk with your financial professional about how your portfolio aligns with your goals, time horizon, and comfort with short-term swings, and discuss whether any adjustments make sense for your situation.

 FAQs

-What is the current inflation rate (February 2026)?
+What is the current inflation rate (March 2026)?

 Why does “core” inflation matter?